TheRenegadeCoder/sample-programs/docs/projects/job-sequencing-with-deadlines/index.md

 | -------- | --- | --- | --- | --- |
 | Profit   | 25  | 15  | 10  | 5   |
 | Deadline | 3   | 1   | 2   | 2   |

+In this example, we have four jobs sorted by largest profit first.
+Using the greedy method, we can come up with the best sequence by choosing the job with the current highest profit and scheduling it at the last possible moment.
+In this case, we would end up with the following sequence:

+> J2, J3, J1

+Because the last possible job we can choose has a deadline of 3, we can only select 3 jobs at most for our sequence.
+As a result, we cannot complete J4.
+In total, we can make a profit of 40.